 The Shooting Star Necklace is a new interpretation of the original Comète Necklace.
 This piece, made of a cascade of chains formed from baguette-cut diamonds, is held together by a large diamond star that can be freely positioned on the shoulder or bust.
 It symbolises the quest for freedom that was so dear to Mademoiselle Chanel.

-Here is a second interpretation of the Comète Necklace from the 1932 Collection: a claspless necklace delicately caressing the neck and sparkling with the light of an extraordinary star, at whose center is a 14.8 carats diamond:
+Here is a second interpretation of the Comète Necklace from the 1932 Collection: a claspless necklace delicately caressing the neck and sparkling with the light of an extraordinary star, at whose centre is a 14.8 carats diamond:

 A work of art’s apparent simplicity is definite proof of its grace.
 Gabrielle Chanel